mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

     caption: ""
 ---

-🌞🔋 Since I last [blogged](/blog/2024/12/08/home-assistant-automations/) about Home Assistant automations, I have taken a big step forward in sustainable living by installing a photo voltaic (PV) system with an energy storage unit. 🌱
+🌞🔋 Since I last [blogged](/blog/2024/12/08/home-assistant-automations/) about Home Assistant automations, I have taken a big step forward in sustainable living by installing a photovoltaic (PV) system with an energy storage unit. 🌱
 This exciting upgrade has unlocked incredible opportunities for automating and optimizing energy usage in my home, making it smarter and greener than ever! 🏡✨

 ![Energy Distribution](/assets/images/2025-04-12-home-assistant-solar/energy_distribution.gif)